imgag/ngs-bits/README.md

 ## ChangeLog

-Changes already implemented in Git master for next release:
+Changes already implemented in GIT master for next release:

+* none so far

+Changes in release 2019_04:

 * RohHunter: Added support for input variant lists that are not annotated with VEP.
 See 'af_source' parameter.
 * SeqPurge: added parameter 'compression_level'.
 * CnvHunter: fixed minor bug in z-score estimation.
 * RohHunter: Added support for input variant lists that are not annotated with VEP.
 * Added tools: FastqConcat

-Changes in release 2019_03:

-* SeqPurge: massive speed-up by adding writer thread.
-* SampleSimilarity: add flag to ignore multi-allelic sites, massive speed-up by caching of variants in RAM.
-* VcfFilter: minor bug fixes (reference allele checks).
-* Added tools: VcfExtractSamples, VcfBreakComplex (beta)

 For older releases see the [releases page](https://github.com/imgag/ngs-bits/releases).